 - (a) The AML Rules apply to:

-- (i) every Relevant Person in respect of all its AFSA regulated or supervised activities; and
+- (i) every Relevant Person in respect of all its AFSA regulated or supervised activities, except an Authorised Firm licenced to operate a Representative Office; and

 - (ii) the persons specified in AML 2.2 as being responsible for a Relevant Person's compliance with these Rules.

 - (b) For the purposes of these Rules, a Relevant Person means:

 - (i) an Authorised Firm;

 - (ii) an Authorised Market Institution;

 - (iii) a DNFBP; or

 - (iv) a Registered Auditor.